The Ritz-Carlton Georgetown, Washington, D.C.

 - One block from Georgetown Waterfront and AMC movie theater

-Occupying a turn-of-the-century incinerator building between the Potomac River and C&O Canal, The Ritz-Carlton, Georgetown retains much of the edifice’s original industrial architecture including its red-brick facade, black ironwork and a 130-foot smokestack.
-The rough exterior encases a modern interior focused on guests’ comfort and convenience.
+Occupying a turn-of-the-century building between the Potomac River and C&O Canal, The Ritz-Carlton Georgetown retains much of the edifice’s original industrial architecture, including its red-brick facade, black ironwork and 130-foot smokestack.
+The rough exterior encases a modern interior focused on comfort and convenience.

 With only 86 rooms, the hotel is one of the few Ritz-Carlton boutique properties, its exclusivity making it a favorite of visiting celebrities and privacy-seeking couples.
-A third of the rooms are suites and all are decorated with clean, contemporary furnishings, floor-to-ceiling windows behind gold curtains and Frette linens.
-Some rooms have views of the Potomac and suites include deluxe features like fireplaces, separate seating areas and formal dining rooms.
+A third of the rooms are suites and all are decorated with clean, contemporary furnishings and floor-to-ceiling windows.
+Some rooms have views of the Potomac, and suites include deluxe features like fireplaces, separate seating areas and formal dining rooms.

-For all other meals, guests can dine on upscale American cuisine at Degrees or gather in the intimate Living Room lounge for light meals, cocktails and complimentary butler-passed s’mores around its wood-burning fireplace.
-After dinner, guests can hit the town or watch a movie in the 14-theater AMC located within the hotel complex.
+Guests can dine on upscale American cuisine at Degrees Bistro or gather in the intimate Living Room lounge for light meals, cocktails and complimentary s’mores around its wood-burning fireplace.
+After dinner, hit the town or see a movie in the 14-theater AMC located within the hotel complex.